abdoulaye-dioni/Sensitivity-Analysis/README.md

-# Multiple Imputation with the mice Module
+# Multiple Imputation with the mice package

-The choice of the imputation method is as follows:
+The choice of the  method is as follows:

 * `logreg (Logistic Regression)` for the binary variable y
 * `polr (Proportional Odds Model)` for the ordinal variable x1